 It’s easy to confuse cash flow with other financial metrics like Net Operating Income (NOI), but they aren’t the same.
 A property can have a strong NOI but still have weak cash flow if your mortgage payments or capital expenditures are high.
 This is why cash flow is such a critical number; it shows you the actual money you can earn from your investment after all bills are paid, including debt service.
 Before you buy any property, it’s essential to run the numbers to project your cash flow accurately.
 This means accounting for everything, from property taxes, which can be managed with smart tax strategies, to a savings buffer for future repairs.
 Setting these realistic expectations from the start helps you make smarter investment decisions and avoid any unwelcome financial surprises down the road.

-Common Cash Flow Problems (and How to Solve Them)
+Common Cash Flow Killers (and How to Fix Them)

 Even with a great property and solid tenants, every real estate investor faces cash flow challenges at some point.
 The furnace gives out in the middle of winter, a tenant pays rent late, or an apartment sits vacant longer than you expected.
 These issues are part of the business, but they don’t have to sink your portfolio.
 The difference between a successful investor and a struggling one often comes down to planning.
 By anticipating common problems and having a strategy in place, you can protect your cash flow and keep your investments on track.
 Let’s walk through some of the most frequent hurdles and, more importantly, how to clear them.